Hectometer to Arpent Converter

 - Metrication: The metric system officially replaced the arpent and other traditional units in France in the late 18th and early 19th centuries, though its use lingered in practice and historical records.

-Common Uses for hectometers and arpents
+Common Uses and Applications: hectometers vs arpents

 Explore the typical applications for both Hectometer (metric) and Arpent (imperial/US) to understand their common contexts.